 The head researcher on the project is Gregory Rorrer, an expert in algal biotechnology in the School of Chemical, Biological, and Environmental Engineering at OSU.
 The co-leader is Chris Langdon, an expert in marine aquaculture in OSU’s Fisheries and Wildlife Department.
 Langdon developed the strain of Palmaria mollis that will be used.

 Oregon Sea Grant will administer the funds for the project.
 Shelby Walker, its director, is the lead on the project, although she won’t be conducting the research.
-The grant is one of 22 from NOAA totaling $11 million that were announced on Oct.
+The grant is one of 22 from NOAA totaling $11 million that was announced on Oct.
 17 to further develop the nation’s marine aquaculture industry.
 In 2017, NOAA awarded OSU researchers two aquaculture grants totaling $779,000 to make oysters safer to eat and help hatcheries feed certain marine fish more efficiently.
 Langdon was the lead researcher on one of those grants.